Biden bounce - Risk and Opportunity

 Summary: Trump is yet to concede defeat but Joe Biden has won the US Election and the incoming Biden administration has begun planning for a Biden presidency ahead, adjusting for the prospect of a divided government.
 Markets are taking this in their stride and the Biden bounce has extended.
 What comes next?

 For risky assets craving certainty, fresh off the win, Asia’s markets are extending last week’s gains and leading the charge in post-election euphoria.
 The unwinding of protective hedges as the event risk has passed contributing to upside momentum.
 However, with the election out the way, it will get tougher from here as markets are likely to shift focus to the stimulus stalemate, COVID-19 containment problem and the January run-off senate elections in Georgia.
-The ability for markets to “look through” the worsening pandemic outlook is lessened by the lack of a robust fiscal stimulus package in the US and little progress in virus containment.
+The ability for markets to “look through” the worsening pandemic outlook is lessened by the lack of a robust fiscal stimulus package in the US and little progress in virus containment, however stimulus hopes keep upside in play.

 Despite certainty on the election front, there remains a wide dispersion of outcomes, with the current virus spread posing downside risks, but on the flipside the prospect of containment or a safe vaccine presenting upside.
-Equity markets in particular have the luxury of "looking ahead".
+Equity markets in particular have the luxury of "looking ahead" - fiscal stimulus, a vaccine rollout in 2021 and continue easy policy perpetuated by central banks is still a powerful cocktail for risk assets to keep heading higher.

 The Deflation Rotation